DawkaWody/DawkaWody/README.md

 - 💞️ I’m looking to collaborate: on some simple platformer game projects
 - 📫 How to reach me: ._.

-Im new to github and not experienced in working using this tool, altough I have 5 years of programming experience in: python, java and C#
+I have 5 years of programming experience in: python, java and C#

 <!---
 DawkaWody/DawkaWody is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.